winitzki/scall/tutorial/programming_dhall.md

 In order to extract any concrete values from   `example2`, we will need to supply some `P` and an evidence value of type `P Natural`.

 How do we choose the typeclass parameter `P`?
-We will have to choose it in a different way for each computation that we need to perform with values of type `ListCKC P a`.
+We will have to choose it in a different way for each required computation.

 For example,   to implement       a `Show` evidence for `ListCKC` we use `P = Show`.